-IPAN now has around 40 varied commercial, financial, professional and academic member organisations, all with a shared enthusiasm for IP and a passionate belief in its key role in the developing “knowledge” economy.
+IPAN’s membership now includes over 45 varied commercial, financial, professional and academic organisations and individuals, all with a shared enthusiasm for IP and a passionate belief in its key role in the developing “knowledge” economy.
 The UK Intellectual Property Office and the 4IP-Council based in Brussels have corporate observer status within IPAN.

 Information about becoming a member of IPAN can be found here.